 [Histonet] uncertified techs in Histology

-From: histonet-bounces <@t> lists.utsouthwestern.edu on behalf of Steven Coakley
+From: histonet-bounces <@t> lists.utsouthwestern.edu [mailto:histonet-bounces <@t> lists.utsouthwestern.edu] On Behalf Of Steven Coakley

 To: Histonet <@t> lists.utsouthwestern.edu